+With the vehicle on a solid, level surface chock the front wheels.
 Remove the negative battery cable.
-With the vehicle on a solid, level surface chock the front wheels.
 Raise the vehicle by the axle and remove the rear wheels.
-After the removal of the wheels, lower the vehicle so the axle rests on jack stands rated for your vehicle's weight.
-This installation assumes that there is no load in the bed of the truck.
+After the removal of the wheels lower the vehicle so the axle rests on jack stands rated to support your vehicles weight.
+Remove the jounce bumpers as shown in Figure "C".
+The jounce bumper bracket is held to the frame by a single small tack weld on the outside of the frame.
+This weld can be broken and the bracket removed by gripping with pliers and twisting off.